 Expanding or modifying your home is a significant property investment.
 A renovation can affect the value and use of your home over the long-term.
 As a rule of thumb, your upgrades should last up to 20 years.
 Whether you plan to stay in your space permanently or not, consider your future in the scope of work to get the most out of your investment.

 2 - Understand your municipality’s requirements

-Present your home extension project to your municipality to see if it’s eligible for construction.
+Present your home addition project to your municipality to see if it’s eligible for construction.
 In some cases, a building permit may be required to move forward with the project.
-Rules for extending your house differ depending on your area and whether renovations involve house modifications, second-story additions, or home extensions.
+Rules for extending your house differ depending on your area and whether renovations involve house modifications, second-story additions, or home additions.
 To find out how to get a permit, here are some questions to ask your municipality:

 - Am I allowed to modify my home as defined in my project scope?

 - How long does it take to get a building permit for this project?

 - What documents will I need to obtain a building permit?